fed-v/new-project-template/builds/dev/less/README.md

 - If a :hover pseudo class is styled, :focus should also be styled for accessibility.
 - Avoid using IDs throughout the site.
 Use IDs for parent elements.
 Example: Header, Footer, Main.
 - Do not use !important.
+- Alphabetize so that duplicate rules are easier to spot.